OmarDahmen/IEEEXtreme-11.0/README.md

 You will find the score of every task in the first line of the corresponding Solution file.

-Rank
-Team
+* Team Name: ImagineDragons
-Score (Penalty)
+* Score (Penalty) : 271.45 (4494)
-University
-Region
+* Rank: 853/3342
+* Region : (R8) Africa, Europe, Middle East
+* Country : Tunisia

-861	ImagineDragons	271.45 (4494)	National Engineering School of Sfax (ENIS)	(R8) Africa, Europe, Middle East
+* University : National Engineering School of Sfax (ENIS)
+* Problems solved :

-861/3350  Top 1000
+861/3350  Top 1000 in the World
-43/279  Top 50
+43/279  Top 50 in Tunisia
 2/..